Can COVID-19 cause heart problems?

 COVID-19 can affect many organs and systems such as your heart, lungs, brain and kidneys.

-SARS-CoV-2 attaches its spike protein to enzymes in your body called ACE2 enzymes.
+SARS-CoV-2 attaches its spike protein to proteins in your body called ACE2 receptors.
 These are proteins that you have throughout your body, including your heart and lungs.
-The ACE2 enzymes are also in the lining of your blood vessels.
-SARS-CoV-2 can easily attach to your ACE2 enzymes.
-As a result, the virus can spread to many organs and damage them.
+The ACE2 receptors are also in the lining of your blood vessels.
+SARS-CoV-2 can easily attach to your ACE2 receptors.
+As a result, the virus can spread to many organs and damage them, like your:

 • Lungs.
 COVID-19 can damage your lungs more severely than the flu.
-Severe COVID-19 cases can cause your lung tissue to become thickened and scarred.
+Severe COVID-19 cases can cause thickening and scarring in your lung tissue.
 This is called fibrosis.

 • Brain.
 COVID-19 can harm your brain by preventing it from getting enough oxygen.